-From Harry Potter and the Cursed Child to Rosmersholm and All My Sons, this is our regularly updated guide to the best plays currently on the London stage.
+From Harry Potter and the Cursed Child to Bitter Wheat and Fleabag, this is our regularly updated guide to the best plays currently on the London stage.
 Theatre doesn’t get better than this!

 Where: Old Vic Theatre

 Address: The Cut, Lambeth, London SE1 8NB

 Until: 8 June 2019